 Some of these locomotive-like machines have leather drive belts, shiny control handles, thick encrustations of leather and fibre dust, beautifully inscribed brand names… they’re beautiful.

-I’ve walked into many shops and usually ask the operator questions; then, if he is willing to engage, he’ll tell me how he acquired them, where they came from, where he came from.
+I’ve walked into many shops for a peek and sometimes, if he’s willing to engage, the shopkeeper will tell me how he acquired them, where they came from, where he came from.
 Every story is an authentic New York story of immigration, bravery, dedication and tolerance plus never-ending work.

 I’ve never met a female shoe repair person, not in New York.

 The stores are usually wedged between two huge buildings, whenever there is a narrow space separating them.
 And, New York is the only city I know that has so many.
-I guess there are enough New Yorkers who buy good quality, repairable shoes with a desire to maintain them, rather than discard and buy new shoes.
+I guess there are enough New Yorkers who buy good quality, repairable shoes desiring to maintain rather than discard and buy new shoes, to keep these guys busy.

 Once you’ve noticed one or two, you will realize how many there are—because they are so narrow, they are easily overlooked.
 Pop your head into one and take a look!